Stoning of Aisha Ibrahim Duhulow: Execution

 On 27 October 2008, during the afternoon, several militants transported Duhulow to a public stadium in Kismayo containing around 1,000 people.
 She reportedly struggled with the insurgents and at one point screamed, "What do you want from me[...]
 I'm not going, I'm not going.
 Don't kill me."
 Four militants subsequently forced Duhulow into a dug out hole, burying her up to the neck.
 Around 50 militants participated in the ensuing execution, throwing rocks at her head.
 According to witnesses, nurses were then instructed to verify whether Duhulow was still alive.
 After ten minutes, she was dug out of the hole and two nurses confirmed that she was still alive, after which point Duhulow was put back in the hole and the stoning resumed.
 Although many witnesses to the event were too afraid of the armed militants to intervene, several bystanders attempted to save her.
 The insurgents responded by opening fire on them, in the process killing an eight-year-old boy.
-An Al-Shabaab spokesman later apologised for the child's death, and pledged that the shooter would be punished.
+An Al-Shabaab spokesman later apologised for the eight-year-old's death, and pledged that the shooter would be punished.